CanDama76/javaManagementApplication/readme.txt

 1. First open the Project via IntelliJ

-2. Open Xampp and compare the ports for a successful connection
+2. Open Xampp and compare the ports for a successful connection and insert the kiosk.sql file to your phpMyAdmin Server by clicking on import.
+Alternatively here is a link with the right steps: https://tinyurl.com/databaseimport

-3. Go to the Main Class and Run this Application
+3. Go to the Main Class in IntelliJ and Run this Application

-4. Window for Stockmanagement with Crud functions will appear
+4. Window for Stockmanagement with Crud functions will appear (JavaFx)

 5. Easily edit exsisting Products, insert new products or delete by selecting the product